 Diverticular disease and diverticulitis are related digestive conditions that are caused by diverticula.

+Diverticular disease is when your diverticula cause you pain in your abdomen (tummy), without inflammation and infection.
 If your diverticula become inflamed and infected, this is known as diverticulitis.

 If you have diverticular disease, your symptoms may include: